Vermont’s Early or Absentee Voting Process

-The voter or an authorized person—including a candidate or campaign worker, or a family member or a health care provider acting on the voter’s behalf—may apply for an early voter absentee ballot in person, by phone, or by mail.
+The voter or an authorized person—including a candidate or campaign worker, or a family member or a health care provider acting on the voter’s behalf—may apply for an early voter absentee ballot in person, online at their My Voter Page, by phone, or by mail.
 Requests submitted on a voter’s behalf by an unrelated authorized person (except health care workers) must be made in writing or in person.
 All other requests can be made by telephone, in person, or in writing.

 “Family member” here means a person’s spouse, children, brothers, sisters, parents, spouse's parents, grandparents, and spouse's grandparents.

 Requests for an early voter absentee ballot can be made at any time until 5 p.m., or by the time of closing of the town clerk's office, on the day before the election.
-The request can be made at the same time the person registers to vote, so long as the voter registration application and absentee ballot request are submitted by 5 p.m. on the Wednesday before the election (the voter registration deadline).
+The request can be made at the same time the person registers to vote.

 Deadline for Request

 All early voter absentee ballot requests must be submitted by 5 p.m. or by the close of the town clerk’s office on the day before the election.
 A request for an early voter absentee ballot is good for only one year; but a single request can be made for town meeting, and the primary and general elections.

 To register to vote and request an absentee ballot using our Military and Overseas Voter Portal, please visit the Portal.

 For more voting information for military and/or overseas voters, please visit the Federal Voting Assistance Program.